francesvdiaz/my-first-webpage/README.md

 *_CSS

 ## Description:
 _My first webpage is meant to be sort of a diary, or thrown away napkin somebody used to write their thoughts down.
-I included a snippet of a poem forming in my brain, a missing flyer, a shopping list and images that help me convey what I lost, and what I want to find.
+I included a snippet of a poem forming in my brain, a missing flyer, a shopping list and images that help me convey what I lost and what I want to find.

 ## Setup/Installation Requirements
 *_There are no specific requirements besides saving the HTML file to your computer and opening it from your files application to view my webpage.